← Back to blog

 You’ll receive a clear, plain-language report with actionable recommendations.
 You’ll also get a debrief session and a presentation of findings to leadership or staff.

 Bonus: As a lawyer, I can weave in legal analysis grounded in human rights, health and safety, pay equity, and employment standards laws.
-This will cloak much of the final report in solicitor-client privilege, meaning you can surface challenging issues without exposing your organization to legal risk.*
+This will cloak much of the final report in solicitor-client privilege, meaning you can surface challenging issues without exposing your organisation to legal risk.*

-*We’ll talk about how this works during our intake conversation.
+• We’ll talk about how this works during our intake conversation.

 What Makes My Approach Different?